pousse-cafe/pousse-cafe.github.io/documentation.md

 ### Module

-A Module is defined by interfaces or classes extending or implementing `poussecafe.domain.Module`.
+A module is defined by interfaces or classes extending or implementing `poussecafe.domain.Module`.

-The name of the Module is the name of Module's class.
+The name of the module is the name of module's class.

-The javadoc comment's body is used as the description of the Module.
+The javadoc comment's body is used as the description of the module.
 HTML tags may be used for formatting.

-`@short` tag defines the short (i.e. one sentence) description of the Module.
+`@short` tag defines the short (i.e. one sentence) description of the module.
 The short description is used in the Ubiquitous Language section of the documentation.

 Example: